vbrej/vbrej.github.io/events-faq.md

 share: true
 ---

 Getting involved with quizbowl can seem complicated, so we have prepared this list of frequently asked questions to help anyone who would like to join the community.
-Additional information can be found on our [resources page]({{ site.url }}{{ site.baseurl }}/resources/), but also do not hesitate to contact us at <quizbowluk@gmail.com> or on [Facebook](https://www.facebook.com/quizbowluk/) if there are any other questions.
+Additional information can be found on our [resources page]({{ site.url }}{{ site.baseurl }}/resources/), but also do not hesitate to contact us at <contact@quizbowl.co.uk> or on [Facebook](https://www.facebook.com/quizbowluk/) if there are any other questions.

 > > <p style="font-weight:bold">How do I get involved?</p>
 >
 > UK Quizbowl's activities are focused on supporting university quiz societies and organising quiz tournaments.
-If your university has a quiz society, then that is the best place to start, and they should be able to help you attend tournament.
+If your university has a <a href="{{ site.url }}{{ site.baseurl }}/resources/#student-quiz-societies">quiz society</a>, then that is the best place to start, and they should be able to help you attend tournament.
 Tournaments are advertised on this website, and associated social media accounts, as well as by the societies which host them.

 > > <p style="font-weight:bold">When and where are this term’s tournaments?</p>
 >